 The 2024 California U.S. Senate Race: Where It Currently Stands

-Since the last report by the Globe in April, the 2024 race for U.S. Senate for Sen. Dianne Feinstein’s seat has continued to evolve, with more candidates looking for a possible run, others confirming they’re out, and some making plays to garner more attention early on.
-The lines are still blurred for many with the near-replacement of Feinstein early on through a possible early resignation.
-The Globe takes another look at where the race currently stands in mid-May 2023.
+Since the last report by the Globe in March, the 2024 race for U.S. Senate for Sen. Dianne Feinstein’s seat has continued to evolve, with more candidates looking for a possible run, others confirming they’re out, and some making plays to garner more attention early on.
+With the lines still blurred for many, the Globe takes another look at where the race currently stands in early-April 2023.

 Who is in?